Skip to content

 internal: cluster-self

-Key attributes:
+Key Attributes:

-• description: A short description.
+• description: A short description of the context.

 • Must be valid YAML.